 Dialectical behavior therapy provides weekly individual and group sessions for 1 year and a therapist who is available 24 hours a day by telephone.
 The therapist acts as a behavior coach.
 The aim is to help people find more appropriate ways of responding to stress—for example, to resist urges to behave self-destructively.

 Emotion-regulation group therapy involves 14 weeks of group therapy.
 It helps people become aware of, understand, and accept their emotions.
 This therapy helps people be willing to accept negative emotions as part of life and thus not to respond to such emotions so intensely and impulsively.

-No drugs have been approved for the treatment of nonsuicidal self-injury.
-However, naltrexone and certain atypical antipsychotics have been effective in some people.
+No medications have been approved for the treatment of nonsuicidal self-injury.
+However, some antidepressants, newer antipsychotics, and naltrexone have been effective for some people.

 If people have other mental disorders (such as depression, Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
 It may follow a recent... read more eating disorders, Overview of Eating Disorders Eating disorders involve a disturbance of eating or of behavior related to eating, typically including Changes in what or how much people eat Measures people take to prevent food from being... read more substance use disorders, Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
 The substances... read more or borderline personality disorder Borderline Personality Disorder (BPD) Borderline personality disorder is a mental health condition that is characterized by a pervasive pattern of instability in relationships, self-image, moods, and behavior and hypersensitivity... read more ), such disorders are treated.
 If possible, people should be referred to a mental health care practitioner.
 Follow-up appointments are essential.